-The greatest beneficiary is anyone who wishes to know how to perform and cite accurate and truthful sources.
-This is especially helpful to young writers faced with the new challenges presented in the Internet Age, when every idea--no matter whether it is accurate or true--can be promoted.
+The greatest beneficiary is anyone who wishes to know how to find, quote, and cite accurate and truthful sources.
+This is especially helpful to young writers faced with new challenges presented in the Internet Age, when every idea - no matter whether it is accurate or true - can be promoted.
 WSW? teaches the student to apply critical reasoning skills to measure and evaluate, and then cite the information gained from their research across multiple platforms.

 It is intended for students age 12 and older (grade 6 through college).

-Is this book required or optional for use with Well-Trained Mind Press' (or another vendor's) writing program?
+Is the book required for use with WTM Press' (or another) writing program?

-It's optional, but useful for any student or writer who is doing research and wants to find truthful and accurate sources and cite then correctly.
+It's optional, but useful for any student or writer who is doing research and wants to find truthful and accurate sources and cite them correctly.

 If I already own Writing With Skill, do I also need Who Said What?

-Is this part of a bundle with other Well-Trained Mind Press curricula?
+Is WSW? bundled with other Well-Trained Mind Press curricula?